-- In accordance with our vision statement we pledge to respect the equal human rights of all our pupils and to educate them about equality. - We will also respect the equal rights of our staff and other members of our community. - In particular, we will comply with relevant legislation and implement school plans in relation to sex, race, disability, religion, belief or sexual orientation. - We believe in open and honest dialogue and will do all that we can to discuss individual needs with pupils, parents/carers and staff.
+- In accordance with our vision statement we pledge to respect the equal human rights of all our pupils and to educate them about equality. - We will also respect the equal rights of our staff and other members of our community. - In particular, we will comply with relevant legislation and implement school plans in relation to sex, race, disability, religion or belief or sexual orientation. - We believe in open and honest dialogue and will do all that we can to discuss individual needs with pupils, parents/carers and staff.

 DSAT is committed to providing appropriate support and opportunities for all employees throughout the organisation, respecting individual protected characteristics and celebrating diversity.
-The Equality Scheme is applicable to all who are part of the DSAT organisation: children, employees, Trustees and Academy Standards and Ethos Committee members, parents/carers, volunteers and visitors.
+The Equality Scheme is applicable to all who are part of the DSAT organisation: children, employees, Trust and Local Governing Board members, volunteers and visitors.
 The principles included in the Equality Scheme, the provision, resources and accessibility arrangements, encompass and apply to the whole DSAT community.